Australian Security Intelligence Organisation: Special investigative powers

-The Director-General also has the power to independently issue a warrant should a serious security situation arise and a warrant requested of the Attorney-General has not yet been granted.
+The director-general also has the power to independently issue a warrant should a serious security situation arise and a warrant requested of the attorney-general has not yet been granted.

 An ASIO officer may, without warrant, ask an operator of an aircraft or vessel questions about the aircraft or vessel, its cargo, crew, passengers, stores or voyage; and to produce supporting documents relating to these questions.

 Special terrorism investigative powers

-When investigating terrorism, the Director-General may also seek a warrant from an independent judicial authority to allow:
+When investigating terrorism, the director-general may seek a warrant from an independent judicial authority to allow: